SSG-DRD-IOT/intel_retail_workshop/Video_Performance/Transcode_using_Intel®_Media_SDK.md

 The basic flow is outlined below:

  1. Specify input file to decode and file to write the encoded data to
- 2. Create the Intel(R) Media SDK session, decoder and encoder
+ 2. Create the Intel® Media SDK session, decoder and encoder
  3. Configure decoder video parameters (e.g. codec)
  4. Create buffers and query parameters
     - Allocate a bit stream buffer to store encoded data before processing
     - Read the header from the input file and use this to populate the rest of the video parameters
  5. Configure encoder video parameters (e.g. codec, bitrate, rate control)
  6. Allocate the surfaces (video frame working memory) required by the decoder and encoder
- 7. Initialise the Intel(R) Media SDK decode and encode components
+ 7. Initialise the Intel® Media SDK decode and encode components
  8. Allocate a bit stream buffer to store the output from the encoder
  9. Start the transcoding process:
     -  The first loop is the main transcoding loop where the input stream is decoded and encoded until the end of the stream is reached